game-account-protection/MMORPG-Legend-player-behavior-data-set-MLPBD/README.md

 ===========================
 This is the game data in the paper.

-Take the first data as an example, this table explains the fields corresponding to each data.
+Taking the first data as an example, the following table shows the corresponding properties of each value..

 ****